Skip to content

 24. Old Dominion University

-ODU emphasizes research, business, and community engagement, with a diverse student body drawn from across Virginia.
-With a 3.0 GPA, you are competitive for most majors, especially if you show interest in applied learning.
-The Norfolk location provides opportunities for internships in a growing coastal economy.
+ODU emphasizes research, maritime and coastal studies, business, cybersecurity, and community engagement, with a diverse student body drawn from across Virginia and the military community in Hampton Roads.
+ODU’s Strome College of Business is AACSB-accredited, and the university houses the Virginia Modeling, Analysis and Simulation Center (VMASC), which is a national leader in simulation technology.
+With a 3.0 GPA, you are competitive for most majors, especially if you show interest in applied learning or cyber-focused fields.
+The Norfolk location provides opportunities for internships in a growing coastal economy — the Port of Virginia, Naval Station Norfolk (the world’s largest naval base), and a thriving defense-contractor sector are all within reach.

 • Location: Norfolk, VA